dskuzm/movie-search-app/README.md

 # Movie Search App

+You can view a live demo of the project by visiting [this link](https://dskuzm.github.io/movie-search-app/).

 A simple movie search application built with Next.js and React Bootstrap.
 This application allows users to search for movies using the OMDb API and displays the results in a user-friendly interface.

 ## Features